Softwire/terraform-bastion-host-aws/README.md

 ## User management

 * To create a new user, upload their SSH public key to the S3 bucket referenced in the script output.
+See the README stored there for details.
 * To delete a user, remove their key from the S3 bucket.

 Any changes to the S3 bucket will be synchronised within 5 minutes